 - Electron affinity

-- Structure of Electrovalent compounds NaCl, MgCl2, CaO;
+- Electron dot structure of Electrovalent compounds NaCl, MgCl2, CaO.

-- Characteristic properties of electrovalent compounds – state of existence, melting and boiling points, conductivity (heat and electricity), ionisation in solution, dissociation in solution and in molten state to be linked with electrolysis.
+- Characteristic properties of electrovalent compounds – state of existence, melting and boiling points, conductivity (heat and electricity), dissociation in solution and in molten state to be linked with electrolysis.

-- Covalent Bond – definition and examples, structure of Covalent molecules on the basis of duplet and octet of electrons (example: hydrogen, chlorine, nitrogen, water, ammonia, carbon tetrachloride, methane.)
+- Electron dot structure of covalent molecules on the basis of duplet and octet of electrons (example: hydrogen, chlorine, nitrogen, ammonia, carbon tetrachloride, methane.